ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

 .. image:: chirp.png
     :scale: 10

 Creates a configurable chirp function.
 The parameters for configuration are the amplitude, the start and end frequency, the duration for the chirp and a delay for the start of the chirp wave.
+After the duration of the chirp wave, the function ``uz_wavegen_chirp()`` will return a continous sinus with the ``end_frequency_Hz``.
 For the input argmuents a struct is needed.

 .. list-table:: Required input arguments
    :widths: 25 25 25